tensorturtle/yundera-limitless-pc/README.md

 Based on these findings, the report recommends progressing toward production by implementing infrastructure-as-code, usage-based billing, and enhanced security measures.
 This positions Yundera to offer a unique, scalable alternative to traditional cloud computing.
 Infrastructure as Code and scripts for Yundera Limitless PC Project

+## Quickstart

+The demo CasaOS VM is running at: [https://yundera-limitless-pc-demo.tensorturtle.com/](https://yundera-limitless-pc-demo.tensorturtle.com/)

+The Proxmox cluster is running at: [https://163.172.68.57:8006/](https://163.172.68.57:8006/)

+Please contact Jason directly for the log in credentials.

 ## Subdirectories